SafeHome.org may receive compensation from some providers listed on this page. Learn More

 You can’t just buy a medical alert system off the shelf of your local Costco.
 Well, you can, but if you’re serious about protecting your loved ones, you can do better.
 And anyway, who wants to battle the Costco crowds?
 You can purchase a Medical Guardian system through the company’s website and never have to leave your couch.
 In fact, the site makes it simple and easy to pick a system and pick a plan.
 All the options are laid out across the homepage.
 One click brings up a list of features and pricing data, all the information you need to make the right choice for the senior adult in your life.

-Every Medical Guardian product box comes with very clear and simple instructions.
-The company offers two ways to set up its products – you can do it online, or you can call and talk to a customer service representative.
-We, of course, had to try both.
+As for the installation itself, Medical Guardian offers two ways to set up its products – you can go through the entire process online, or you can call and talk to a customer service representative.
+We gave both a try.
+After all, we had three systems to get running.

 We should also point out that these are full-price rates.
 You can save a bit with Medical Guardian if you’re willing to sign up for an annual plan.
 A year’s worth of MGClassic, for example, costs $362.45 upfront for a year.
 We’ll do the math for you – that works out to $30.20 per month, and if you follow the numbers, you’ll find that works out to one free month of service.
 Not bad.